 It takes creativity, craftsmanship, and commitment to make a piece of Cumbria Crystal.
-Each piece from a sherry glass to a sculpture goes through nine pairs of hands and takes at least 14 days to go through all our processes.
+Each piece from a sherry glass to a sculpture goes through nine pairs of hands and takes 10-18 days to go through all our processes.
 Our quality standards are rigorous with each piece of crystal graded at different stages of production attaining a quality standard to which others can only aspire.

 In order to do this we are creating beautiful contemporary classic designs and collections, appropriate for contemporary lifestyles, which will endure because of their classic and elegant nature and we have a commitment to quality standards to which others can only aspire.

-Teams of either three or five highly skilled glassmakers work together in what appears to be a dance, gathering glass out of the furnace at a temperature of 1200 degrees Celsius.
-When making stemware the wine bowl is blown into a graphite or steel mould by the Wine Blower and then handed to the Servitor who casts on the stem and the foot in a traditional factory technique rarely seen today.
+Teams of either three or five highly skilled glassmakers work together in what appears to be a dance, gathering glass out of the furnace at a temperature of 1240 degrees Celsius.
+When making stemware the wine bowl is blown into a graphite or steel mould by the Wine Blower and then handed to the ‘servitor’ who casts on the stem and the foot in a traditional factory technique rarely seen today.
 He then shapes the stem and foot using wooden and metal tools which haven’t changed in design for centuries.
-With what seems a sleight of hand a wine glass appears out this dance and is given to the apprentice who cracks it off the blowing iron and places it into the annealing lehr where it slowly cools and is de-stressed overnight with the rest of the day’s production.
+With what seems a sleight of hand a wine glass appears out this dance and is given to the apprentice who cracks it off the blowing iron and places it into the annealing lehr to slowly cool and de-stress overnight with the rest of the day’s production.

 Real magic happens in the cutting room, where Cumbria Crystal’s artisan cutters still use a traditional 2 stage process of roughing and smoothing.
 The first cut is made on a diamond wheel and which is then smoothed on a sandstone wheel.
 A time consuming technique rarely used now but this technique achieves a sharpness and quality of finish unrivalled in the industry and which cannot be replicated by machine.
 Our cutters are skilled in many different cutting techniques including mitre, diamond, flute, flat and thumbprint cuts of both fine and strong detail, working with both contemporary and traditional designs.